Brad Slusarczyk – Visual Performance

 Matt’s professional affiliations include the North Carolina Music Educators Association, both the Vic Firth and Remo Education teams, and NAfME (National Association for Music Education, recently MENC).
 He is also a former member of the Carolina Panther’s Official Drumline “PurrCussion” that performs at every Panther’s home game.

 Matt holds both a Bachelor of Music degree and a Masters of the Arts in Teaching degree from Winthrop University in Rock Hill, SC.
 While attending Winthrop University Matt performed with the Wind Symphony, Symphonic Band, Percussion Ensemble, and the West African Drum Ensemble.

-Currently, while teaching at Marvin Ridge Middle School, Matt has served as an adjudicator for marching band festivals and has experience as a clinician for Remo, Vic Firth, and Mapex Drums.
+Currently, while teaching at Marvin Ridge Middle School, Matt has served as an adjudicator for marching band festivals and is an active clinician for Remo, Vic Firth, and Mapex Drums.

 Christyl Barber – Percussion

 Christyl Barber holds a degree in music education from Appalachian State University where she attended from 2003-2007.
 Ms. Barber works as the head percussion instructor for the North Lincoln “Band of Knights” where she has been working on staff as instructor for marching, concert and Indoor percussion for the past 9 years.
 Over the years